google/dspl/docs/dspl2-spec.md

 ```

 ### Data indexing
-Dimension code lists and annotations have a `codeValue` field, and
+Dimension code lists and annotations have a `codeValue` field, and `footnote`
-`additionalProperties` a `propertyID`, which users will commonly want to look
+and `additionalProperty` a `propertyID`, which users will commonly want to look
 up:

 ```